WinawerLab/vis-mod-course/Banks1991/README.md

 					`s_visualizeResults`

 ## To do’s:
-- Look into differences ISETBIO and Geisler computation of cone absorptions
+- Look into differences ISETBio and Geisler computation of cone absorptions
 - What target sizes are used for the stimuli at spatial frequencies and eccentricities not reported in table 1?
 - Why is the ideal observer worse at the vary small spatial frequencies, compared to intermediate spatial frequencies?
 - Implement retinal ganglion cell layer